 - A Mentor must be at least 23 years of age.

-- All Mentors are required to complete a volunteer application and submit to background check and references.
+- All Mentors are required to complete a volunteer application and submit to background and reference checks.

 - All mentors must attend a Mentor Training Session prior to being matched with a youth (offered quarterly).